A number of features supported by other storage engines are not

 This happens on account of the SQL syntax rule that no index may have a prefix larger than itself.

 Savepoints and rollbacks.
 Savepoints and rollbacks to savepoints are ignored as in

 Durability of commits.
 There are no durable commits on disk.
 Commits are replicated, but there is no guarantee that logs are flushed to disk on commit.

-Replication using global transaction identifiers (GTIDs) is not compatible with MySQL Cluster, and is not supported in MySQL Cluster NDB 7.3 or MySQL Cluster NDB 7.4.
-Do not enable GTIDs when using the NDB storage engine, as this is very likely to cause problems including failure of MySQL Cluster Replication.
+Replication using global transaction identifiers (GTIDs) is not compatible with NDB Cluster, and is not supported in NDB Cluster 7.3 or NDB Cluster 7.4.
+Do not enable GTIDs when using the

 for more information relating to limitations on transaction